AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.5/ex3.md

 ---
 # 2.5.3 Create and configure a custom webhook

-## 2.5.3.1 Create your custom webhook
+## Create your custom webhook

-Go to [https://webhook.site/](https://webhook.site/).
-You'll see something like this:
+Go to [https://pipedream.com/requestbin](https://pipedream.com/requestbin).
+You already used this application in [Exercise 2.3.7 Destinations SDK](./../../../modules/rtcdp-b2c/module2.3/ex7.md)

+If you haven't used that service yet, create an account and then create a workspace.
+Once the workspace is created, you'll see something similar to this.

+Click **copy** to copy the url.
+You'll need to specify this url in the next exercise.
+The URL in this example is `https://eodts05snjmjz67.m.pipedream.net`.

 ![demo](./images/webhook1.png)

-You'll see your unique URL, which looks like this: `https://webhook.site/585126a1-41fc-4721-864b-d4aa8c268a1d`.

 This website has now created this webhook for you, and you'll be able to configure this webhook in your **[!DNL Event Forwarding property]** to start testing the forwarding of events.

-## 2.5.3.2 Update your Event Forwarding property: Create a Data Element
+## Update your Event Forwarding property: Create a Data Element

 Go to [https://experience.adobe.com/#/data-collection/](https://experience.adobe.com/#/data-collection/) and go to **Event Forwarding**.
 Search your Event Forwarding property and click it to open it.